-PROJECT LOCATION MAP.
-At the Regents' request, a map (preferably in color), which pinpoints the location of all projects listed in the first five years of the SFCP strawman draft going to Chancellor's Council on May 7 should be electronically transmitted to the Office of Capital Planning no later than May 8.
-The map will go forward to the Capital Budget Workshop scheduled with the Regents in May (date to be determined).
+5. PROJECT LOCATION MAP.
+At the Regents' request, a map (preferably in color), which pinpoints the location of all projects listed in the first five years of the SFCP strawman draft going to Chancellor's Council on May 4 should be electronically transmitted to the Office of Capital Planning no later than May 8.
+The map will go forward to the Board and others as requested.